VSoftTechnologies/DUnitX/CONTRIBUTING.md

 ## Feedback and Collaboration ##

-A [Google+ Community](https://plus.google.com/communities/110602661860791972403) has been setup to discuss DUnitX.
+A [Delphi Praxis forum](https://en.delphipraxis.net/forum/36-dunitx/) has been setup to discuss DUnitX.
 It's a great place to get feedback on your changes if desired before submitting them as a pull request.